 - Double-Meaning Title: The Thijarians, menacing-looking aliens roaming the countryside, are called demons by the locals who see them.
 By the end, it's revealed that the true demons of the Punjab are the sectarian violence and hatred that have sprung up in part because of the Partition.

-- Downer Ending: The episode ends with the sad knowledge that Prem is gone despite having all the best intentions, the Doctor and her companions are forced to let Prems death happen because if they interfere Yaz and her family get wiped out of existance, and the episode does not play out with the series closing theme but a mournful Indian chant.
+- Downer Ending: The episode ends with the Doctor and her companions forced to let Prem's death happen because, if they interfere, Yaz and family will get wiped out of existence.
+As if the emphasis the point, the episode does not play out with the series closing theme, but a mournful Indian chant.

-- The Dreaded: The Doctor has never encountered the Thijarians before this episode, but she has heard tales describing them as the universe's most deadly assassins, and has an Oh, Crap! moment when she figures out what they are.
+- The Dreaded: The Doctor has never encountered the Thijarians before, but she has heard tales describing them as the universe's most deadly assassins, and has an Oh, Crap! moment when she figures out what they are.